 Elena's journey

-17 million families worldwide are affected by motor disabilities in children, but today there is no such technological solution for them.
-The Armada has set itself the goal of making their life easier ...
-Founded a medical research facility, the Marsi Bionics, who produced his first prototypes, patented two of his ideas and worked tirelessly right from the start.
+17 million families around the world are affected by motor disabilities in children, but today there is no technological solution of this kind for them.
+Armada set out to make their lives easier… He founded a medical research facility, the Marsi Bionics, who produced his first prototypes, patented two of his ideas and worked tirelessly right from the start.

-Years later, Marsi Bionics employs 25 people, and its children's exoskeleton has just received authorization for use in Mexico and in European Union hospitals and rehabilitation centers.
+Years later, Marsi Bionics employs 25 people, and its exoskeleton for children has just received authorization for use in Mexico and in hospitals and rehabilitation centers in the European Union.

 How does the Marsi Bionics children's exoskeleton work?

-It's great technology for three to ten year olds.
-It is as if it grows with you them.
-The suit is adjustable and equipped with a battery and works via artificial intelligence-assisted springs.
-The exoskeleton, which covers the child's body from the feet to the trunk, mimics natural walking and supports them.
+It's great technology for kids ages three to ten.
+It's as if it grows with you.
+The suit is adjustable and equipped with a battery and works via AI-assisted springs.
+The exoskeleton, which covers the child's body from feet to trunk, imitates natural walking and supports them.

 For parents and caregivers who have been waiting for this exoskeleton for years, it's a small revolution.